 -

-This NIMH-funded pilot project, in partnership with Unmute, is evaluating the feasibility, acceptability, and preliminary effectiveness of a modular approach to improving therapists’ skills in strengthening the therapeutic alliance, a change mechanism strongly associated with treatment outcome, but harder to cultivate across racial-cultural differences.
-Recruitment is currently closed, but data are still being collected. here
+This NIMH-funded pilot project is evaluating the feasibility, acceptability, and preliminary effectiveness of a modular approach to improving therapists’ skills in strengthening the cross-racial/cross-cultural therapeutic alliance, a change mechanism strongly associated with treatment outcome, but harder to cultivate across racial-cultural differences.
+Recruitment is currently closed, but data are still being collected.

 -